Non-Stationary Inventory Control with Lead Times: Introduction

 Much of the existing literature has focused on algorithms that perform optimally under stationary demand~\citep{huh2009asymptotic, huh2011adaptive, yuan2021marrying, agrawal2022learning, chen2024learning}, yet even infrequent deviations from stationarity can lead to substantial performance loss for such methods \citep{tunc2011cost}.
 Recent work has started relaxing the stationarity assumption, but introduces other limitations.
-Some approaches assume that demand changes only infrequently~\citep{chen2021data}, or follows a known pattern~\citep{gong2024bandits}.
+Some approaches assume that demand changes only infrequently~\citep{chen2021data}, or follows a cyclic pattern with known cycle length~\citep{gong2024bandits}.
 Others use forecast-based techniques, which separate prediction from control.
 These methods often degrade when historical data quickly becomes obsolete, and rarely provide strong performance guarantees \citep{theodorou2025forecast}.
-Furthermore, many approaches suffer from poor scalability, as they rely on problem formulations that assume discrete demand distributions, typically without lead time~\citep{chen2021data, cheung2023nonstationary, mao2025model}.
-Fundamentally, most existing approaches treat inventory control as a general {\em reinforcement learning (RL) problem}, without exploiting structural properties of inventory systems that could be leveraged for improved efficiency.
+A separate line of work formulates non-stationary inventory control as a general reinforcement learning (RL) problem with finite state-action spaces, or assumes discrete demand~\citep{chen2021data, cheung2023nonstationary, mao2025model}.
+While broadly applicable, such formulations can scale poorly with lead times and do not exploit inventory-specific feedback structures.
 These considerations motivate our study on the implications of non-stationary demand.
-Specifically, we address the following research questions. \begin{itemize} \item {\em What is the performance cost of non-stationary demand in inventory control, and is it possible to achieve near-optimal rates without knowing the extent of non-stationarity in advance?} \item {\em How does the information structure induced by demand censoring determine the learnability gap between lost-sales and backlogging inventory models under non-stationarity?} \item {\em How do strictly positive lead times compound these challenges?} \end{itemize}
+Specifically, we address the following research questions. \begin{itemize} \item {\em What is the performance cost of unknown, piecewise stationary demand in base-stock policy optimization, and when can adaptive algorithms match stationary learning rates without knowing the extent of non-stationarity in advance?} \item {\em How do demand censoring and lead times alter the feedback available for policy evaluation and change point detection?} \end{itemize}